edgelesssys/marblerun.sh/content/docs/workflows/updates.md

 Updating your application is straightforward with Marblerun.
 You can roll out the new version similar to a regular [deployment update](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment).
 The Coordinator will manage the attestation and bootstrapping of your new version.
-Notably, nothing changes on the client-side of Marblerun, the version update is transparent and adherent to the Manifest in effect.
+Notably, nothing changes on the client-side of Marblerun, the version update is transparent and adherent to the manifest in effect.